 Food waste is a huge problem

-It got worse for me during the CovidTimes, as in the BeforeTimes, I used to shop for food as I was going to cook it, and now I order a week’s worth of groceries up front, sometimes not being overly careful about what I’ve clicked into my cart.
+It got worse for me during the CovidTimes, as in the BeforeTimes, I used to shop for food as I was going to cook it, and during Covid, I order a week’s worth of groceries up front, sometimes not being overly careful about what I clicked into my cart.

 Food waste is a huge problem, especially in the US.
 The USDA estimates that waste accounts for 30-40% of the country’s food supply.
 When we think of how many people go hungry, this number percentage is just unacceptable.